apache/fury/docs/protocols/xlang_object_graph_spec.md

           meta
           for such types is written separately instead of inlining here is to reduce meta space cost if object of this type is serialized in current object graph multiple times, and the field value may be null too.
-    - Collection Type Info: collection type will have an extra byte for elements info.
+    - List Type Info: collection type will have an extra byte for elements info.
       Users can use annotation to provide those info.
         - elements type same
         - elements tracking ref